begolu2/rktik-thesis/04_discussion.md

 ## Movement Agency

 Rktik communicates to its users that movements have agency.
 This is established by attributing actions taken by its members to the movement itself, once they are confirmed by a certain number of other members.
-As described in section [Movements] this process 1) guards members’ privacy and 2) may establish stronger cohesion between movement members.
+As described in Section [Movements] this process 1) guards members’ privacy and 2) may establish stronger cohesion between movement members.

-While this concept may be applicable to a wide range of actions, Rktik’s current implementation only supports attributing authorship of a thought to a movement (see section [Promoting Content]).
+While this concept may be applicable to a wide range of actions, Rktik’s current implementation only supports attributing authorship of a thought to a movement (see Section [Promoting Content]).
 In this section I will present three options for other actions that may be attributed to a movement’s agency through building consensus among its members.

 Planning and voting of any such collective actions may be conducted using a novel interface control which allows members to 1) identify the proposed action, 2) propose changes, and 3) vote on its implementation.
 This control should be designed for the control of all action types to simplify the process for inexperienced users.